petruborta/mern-bookshelves/README.md

   `REACT_APP_BOOKS_API_KEY=YOUR_GOOGLE_BOOKS_API_KEY`

-* Change to client folder `cd client` and run `sudo npm install` to install all the dependencies
+* Change working directory `cd client` and run `sudo npm install` to install all the dependencies
-* Go back to pproject's main folder `cd ..` and run `sudo npm install` to install all the dependencies
+* Go back to project's main folder `cd ..` and run `sudo npm install` to install all the dependencies

-* Now you can run `npm run dev` to see the project live
+* Use the command `npm run dev` to see the project live

 ## Status